It's time for a new chapter.

 The student portal has lots of valuable information tailored to your student’s next steps.
 Encourage them to check it often for updates and resources.
 In the meantime, review a checklist of items to tackle.

-If your student is new to Omaha (along with 90% of our incoming freshman class), you may have some questions about getting settled in a new city.
+If your student is new to Omaha, you may have some questions about getting settled in a new city.
 Be sure to check out our map of places to shop for college supplies, pick up prescriptions, or grab a bite to eat.
 Omaha balances plenty to do with a cost of living that is friendly to a college budget.

 Welcome Week is the orientation process that all students go through.
 Your student will be in small student groups, according to their freshman advisor (or RSP advisor), who will lead them through a one-credit class called RSP (Ratio Studiorum Program).